30-Day Money Back Guarantee

 Best for: Those preferring traditional probiotic storage methods

 Refrigerated probiotics require cold storage to maintain viability, typically containing strains that haven't been stabilized for shelf storage.
-These products often provide 10-50 billion CFU but require consistent refrigeration from manufacturing through consumption.
+These products often provide 10-50 billion CFU but typically require consistent refrigeration from manufacturing through consumption.

 Pros: